StaticJsCMS/static-cms/website/content/docs/docusaurus.md

         - { name: imageUrl, label: ImageURL, widget: string }
 ```

 `config.yml` specifies what kind of content your blog posts have.
-The content specification enables Simple CMS to edit existing posts and create new ones with the same format.
-To learn more, read about Simple CMS' [](https://www.simplecms.github.io/simple-cms/docs/configuration-options/)[Configuration options](https://www.simplecms.github.io/simple-cms/docs/configuration-options/).
+The content specification enables Static CMS to edit existing posts and create new ones with the same format.
+To learn more, read about Static CMS' [](https://www.staticjscms.github.io/static-cms/docs/configuration-options/)[Configuration options](https://www.staticjscms.github.io/static-cms/docs/configuration-options/).
 </li>

 <li>